-I’ve been fortunate in that I’ve received very little rejection with the articles I’ve written.
-In fact, aside from contests I haven’t won and a few editors who never responded, I can’t recall a single time I’ve heard “No!”
+I’ve been fortunate in that I’ve received very little rejection from the articles I’ve written.
+In fact, aside from contests, I haven’t won and a few editors who never responded, I can’t recall a single time I’ve heard “No!”
 But that’s just for articles.

 For books, my results are different.
 Half the time, I hear “no.” And the times when I hear “maybe,” it eventually turns into a “no.” Given my success with articles, I wasn’t prepared for a lack of success with books.
 Rejection stings.